Are you currently working in an IT Support function? Do you wonder how your career is going to progress into a System Administration role?

 You are probably in a position where you are primarily phone based, the first line of support for forgotten passwords after the summer holidays and some other basic computer queries like how to make everything CAPS in MS word without deleting a whole sentence (select text and press shift + F3 by the way).
 Or you are Desktop Support, a little more in-depth than Level 1 and you deal with building and maintaining Desktop PC’s and from time to time some VM’s.

 So how do you progress your career and become a systems administrator?
-Scott Ftzgerald, Principal Consultant of Technology and Infrastructure at Robert Walters Ireland discusses his six top tips on moving up the IT Career ladder.
+Roisin Henderson, Principal Consultant of Technology at Robert Walters Ireland discusses his six top tips on moving up the IT Career ladder.

 Be the stand out player at work